🤝 DAIC partners withPawtato

 Staking 101: The Essentials

-You can delegate your tokens to a validator and share in their rewards without running your own validator node.
-It's a simple way to participate in staking and earn passive income.
+You can delegate your tokens to a validator and share in protocol rewards without running your own validator node.
+It is a simple way to participate in staking, but rewards are variable and not guaranteed.

 Key Roles of Validators: